-Lamps
+15,456 lamps per row x 9 rows of lamps = 139,104 Total Lamps

-Note: A total number of 75,000 lamps was conservatively used in the closure cost estimate (see Table 7-3 in Section 7 of this Report).
-The maximum storage of 69,552 lamps and the closure cost estimate number of 75,000 lamps both assume lamps are four (4)-foot T-12 fluorescent tube type lamps.
-This assumption was conservatively made because of the following: 1) the size of these lamps are generally larger than other type lamps including CFLs, and U-Tubes; 2) it simplified the effort to calculate lamp storage and closure costs; of lamps
+Note: A total number of 140,000 lamps was conservatively used in the closure cost estimate (see Table 7-3 in Section 7 of this Report).
+The maximum storage of 139,104 lamps and the closure cost estimate number of 140,000, lamps both assume lamps are four (4)-foot T-12 fluorescent tube type lamps.
+This assumption was conservatively made because of the following: 1) the size of these lamps are generally larger than other type lamps including CFLs, and U-Tubes; 2) it simplified the effort to calculate lamp storage and closure costs; and 3) Storage space available for all types of lamps will control the total amount of lamps actually stored not the conservative estimate. (cfl, straight, etc.)

-and 3) the Facility has not begun operating and therefore a realistic estimate of the breakdown of lamps cannot be made at this time.
-Once the Facility has been granted a DEP permit and has been operating for several months (~ 6 months), a realistic breakdown of lamp types by volume can be made and submitted to DEP.

-Row 10 - Crushed Lamps: will have seven (7) pallets for 14 pallets, each pallet will hold four (4) 55-gallon drums; therefore the total number of drums that can be staged / stored containing crushed lamps equals the following:
+Row 10 - Crushed Lamps: has seven (7) pallets per row which could be double stacked for 14 pallets.
+Each pallet will hold four (4) 55-gallon drums; therefore the total number of drums that can be stored containing crushed lamps equals 56 the following:

+4 drums per pallet x 14 pallets = 56 drums of crushed lamps.

+Area A: Receiving/Staging area: Materials staged for receiving are located either at the overhead doors on the east wall of Area A or in the area to the front of the Supply Rows or Storage Rows 1 through 10.
+While in these staging locations the material is opened for inspection, counting, waiting for labeling per warehouse procedures.
+Then the material is closed and shrink wrapped and labeled and placed in storage.

-reaMis ed isdArea B - Lamp Processing Room
+Area B - Lamp Processing Room

-The Area B - Lamp Processing Room contains the Balcan MP 8000 Lamp Processor equipment, and will be the only area where processing of lamps will occur.
+The Area B - Lamp Processing Room contains the Balcan MP 8000 Lamp Processor equipment, and is the only area where processing of lamps occurs.
 A plan view of the Balcan process equipment is presented on Drawing No. D4 (in tabbed section “Drawings”).

-The Lamp Processing Room floor has been resurfaced with concrete; stress cracks have been filled with Adhesives Technology Crackbond JF 311; and the entire floor sealed with two layers of Sherwin Williams Armor-Seal 650 SL/RC Self-Leveling/Re-Coatable Epoxy (see Appendix C for product specifications for the Balcon equipment and floor epoxies, adhesives, and sealants).
+The Lamp Processing Room floor has been resurfaced with concrete; stress cracks have been filled with Adhesives Technology Crackbond JF 311; and the entire floor sealed with two layers of Sherwin Williams Armor-Seal 650 SL/RC Self-Leveling/Re-Coatable Epoxy (see Appendix C for product specifications for the Balcan equipment and floor epoxies, adhesives, and sealants).
 The Lamp Processing Room has been completely insulated to R-19 value and air-conditioned for mercury vapor reduction and control purposes.
 The room is self-contained and sealed to retain and maximize the negative pressure environment created by the lamp processing equipment.
 Drums of mercury laden phosphor powder are stored within the confines of the Lamp Processing Room.

 Area C - Processed Glass and Supply Storage Room